Abbiscuit/fullstack-next/posts/getting-started-with-nextjs.md

 ---
-title: 'Getting started with Next.js'
+title: Getting started with Next.js
 date: '2022-10-25'
 image: getting-started-nextjs.png
 excerpt: NextJS is the React framework for production